SOMERS EDUCATION FOUNDATION

 SEF’s goals are to continue to grow the endowment, increase community outreach and awareness efforts, and provide greater funding for education opportunities for every student in the Somers Public School System.
-We look forward to another fascinating year for the Somers Education Foundation.
+We look forward to another fascinating and successful year for the Somers Education Foundation.

 Paul Salva, President